Nikon D7500 vs Panasonic G85

 - More heavily discounted: Has been on the market for longer (launched in September 2016).

-If the count of individual advantages (bullet points above) is taken as a guide, the D7500 comes out slightly ahead of the G85 (14 : 13 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the G85 comes out slightly ahead of the D7500 (14 : 13 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the D7500 or the G85 handle or perform in practice.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the D7500 or the G85 perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.

 Expert reviews: Nikon D7500 vs Panasonic G85